paulhargreaves/find-stignore/README.md

 ## Installation

-You'll need to download and then use go build should create yourself an executable.
+You'll need to download and then use go build should create an executable.

 ## Examples